idfive/Developer-Documentation/docs/general/ticketing/tasking.md

   - DEV: Generally works better adding to a ticketing system, ie trello or bugify.
   - Design: Generally works better as an email.
 - Address all needed points from above.
 - Using this a lot for emails?
 [Create an email template](https://support.google.com/a/users/answer/9308990?hl=en) to help speed this up.
+Simply copy/paste the minimum tasking template into an email template for yourself as a starter.

 ##### Minimum tasking template